Colorado Father’s Rights Attorneys

 According to the U.S. Department of Health & Human Service’s Administration for Children and Families, father remains undefined in legal terms throughout the U.S. Virgin Islands, the District of Columbia, and approximately four other states.
 The administration also discloses that statutes across the United States lack a standard definition for the term father.
-With this in mind, finding a Denver divorce attorney to defend your rights as a father is important far beyond Colorado.
+With this in mind, finding a Colorado paternity attorney to defend your rights as a father is important far beyond Colorado.

 Our firm is dedicated to your rights.
 Schedule your complimentary case review today.

-Any man that is trying to establish his parental rights or is the alleged / presumed father of a child is referred to by the state as a “putative” father.
+Any man that is trying to establish his fathers rights or is the alleged / presumed father of a child is referred to by the state as a “putative” father.
 The rights of unmarried fathers are clouded in uncertainty.
 Only 20 states legally establish paternity after a state-approved paternity test.
-With Colorado on the list, it’s important that males seeking a fathers’ rights lawyer pursue effective legal counsel as they seek paternity testing or fight for paternity they feel is deserved despite a lack of biological ties.
+With Colorado on the list, it’s important that males seeking a fathers’ rights attorney pursue effective legal counsel as they seek paternity testing or fight for paternity they feel is deserved despite a lack of biological ties.

 Men in Denver and the surrounding regions seeking fathers’ rights attorneys have a wide variety of reasons for doing so.
 Some feel they have earned the right of paternity through parenting and caring for a child.
 Others may claim that biologically they are the father despite accusations of other related parties.